crazycodr/standard-exceptions/README.md

 > Note: Standard Exceptions 1 used the namespace `HTTPExceptions\`, this has been renamed to `Http\` and new sub namespaces have been added to it: `Client\` and `Server\`.
 Each sub namespace map to a general class of Http status codes 4xx and 5xx.

 - Http
-    - BaseException.php
+    - BaseException
-    - BaseExceptionInterface.php
+    - BaseExceptionInterface
     - Client
-        - ClientErrorException.php
+        - ClientErrorException
-        - ClientErrorExceptionInterface.php
+        - ClientErrorExceptionInterface
-        - BadRequestException.php (400)
+        - BadRequestException (400)
-        - UnauthorizedException.php (401)
+        - UnauthorizedException (401)
-        - ForbiddenException.php (403)
+        - ForbiddenException (403)
-        - NotFoundException.php (404)
+        - NotFoundException (404)
-        - MethodNotAllowedException.php (405)
+        - MethodNotAllowedException (405)
-        - NotAcceptableException.php (406)
+        - NotAcceptableException (406)
-        - ConflictException.php (409)
+        - ConflictException (409)
-        - RequestEntityTooLargeException.php (413)
+        - RequestEntityTooLargeException (413)
-        - UnsupportedMediaTypeException.php (415)
+        - UnsupportedMediaTypeException (415)
-        - RequestedRangeNotSatisfiableException.php (416)
+        - RequestedRangeNotSatisfiableException (416)
-        - UnprocessableEntityException.php (422)
+        - UnprocessableEntityException (422)
     - Server
-        - ServerErrorException.php
+        - ServerErrorException
-        - ServerErrorExceptionInterface.php
+        - ServerErrorExceptionInterface
-        - InternalServerErrorException.php (500)
+        - InternalServerErrorException (500)
-        - NotImplementedException.php (501)
+        - NotImplementedException (501)
-        - ServiceUnavailableException.php (503)
+        - ServiceUnavailableException (503)

 Data exceptions
 --------------